josegonzalez/minui-dropbear-server-pak/README.md

 ## Usage

 > [!NOTE]
-> Due to not knowing the default root password, only `passwordless-root` mode works at this time.
+> Due to not knowing the default root password, only the login `trimui:onion` works at the moment.

 ### daemon-mode